Overhead Crane Inspection St. Louis County, MO

 - Hoist trolley and bridge – We run through complete motions.

-- Rope reeving – We ensure it is in working order according to manufacturers’ recommendations.
+- Rope reeving – We ensure it is in working condition according to manufacturers’ recommendations.

-- Safety – Our specialists test safety devices and make sure that warning and other safety labels are apparent and legible.
+- Safety – Our specialists test safety components and check that warning and other safety labels are apparent and legible.

 OSHA Annual Overhead Crane Inspection | Periodic Inspections in St. Louis County, MO and Throughout the Midwest

 Overhead crane safety is regulated by the OSHA in 29 Code of Federal Regulations (CFR) 1910.179 which calls for inspections to be performed periodically in 1- to 12-month intervals.
-These regulations for annual inspection are to determine if any deficiencies are observed and if they constitute a safety hazard.
+These standards for yearly inspection are to determine if any deficiencies are observed and if they constitute a safety hazard.

-According to OSHA, periodic inspections include checking the following items:
+According to OSHA, periodic inspection includes checking the following items:

 - Corroded, cracked, or deformed members